electrode-io/electrode/packages/electrode-react-webapp/README.md

    * `devServer` `(Object)` Options for webpack's DevServer
        - `host` `(String)` The host that webpack-dev-server runs on
        - `port` `(String)` The port that webpack-dev-server runs on
+   * `prodBundleBase` `(String)` Base path to locate the JavaScript, CSS and manifest bundles.
+Defaults to "/js/".
+Should end with "/".

 ### Content details